apple/foundationdb/documentation/sphinx/source/tls.rst

 Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL), are protocols designed to provide communication security over public networks.
 Users exchange a symmetric session key that is used to encrypt data exchanged between the parties.

 By default, a FoundationDB cluster uses *unencrypted* connections among client and server processes.
 This document describes the `Transport Layer Security <http://en.wikipedia.org/wiki/Transport_Layer_Security>`_ (TLS) capabilities of FoundationDB, which enable security and authentication through a public/private key infrastructure.
-TLS is provided in FoundationDB via a plugin-based architecture.
-This document will describe the basic TLS capabilities of FoundationDB and document the default plugin, which is based on `LibreSSL <https://www.libressl.org/>`_.
+TLS is available within each FoundationDB binary.
+This document will describe the basic TLS capabilities of FoundationDB and document its implementation, which is based on `LibreSSL <https://www.libressl.org/>`_.
 TLS-enabled servers will only communicate with other TLS-enabled servers and TLS-enabled clients.
 Therefore, a cluster's machines must all enable TLS in order for TLS to be used.

 Setting Up FoundationDB to use TLS